OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-143.md

 ## Psalm 143:7

-> Answer me quickly, Lord,
+> Respond to me swiftly, Lord,
-> My spirit fails;
+> My spirit is failing;
-> Do not hide Your face from me,
+> Do not conceal Your face from me,
-> Or I will be the same as those who go down to the pit.
+> Or I will be like those who descend to the pit.

 ## Psalm 143:8

-> Let me hear Your mercy in the morning,
+> Let me hear of Your mercy in the morning,
 > For I trust in You;
 > Teach me the way in which I should walk,
 > For to You I lift up my soul.

 ## Psalm 143:9

-> Save me, Lord, from my enemies;
+> Rescue me, Lord, from my enemies;
-> I take refuge in You.
+> I seek shelter in You.

 ## Psalm 143:10

-> Teach me to do Your will,
+> Guide me to do Your will,
 > For You are my God;
-> Let Your good Spirit lead me on level ground.
+> Let Your good Spirit guide me on level ground.

 ---

 ## Psalm 143:11

-> For the sake of Your name, Lord, revive me.
+> For the sake of Your name, Lord, give me life.
-> In Your righteousness bring my soul out of trouble.
+> In Your righteousness deliver my soul from distress.

 ## Psalm 143:12

-> And in Your mercy, eliminate my enemies,
+> And in Your mercy, vanquish my enemies,
-> And destroy all those who afflict my soul,
+> And destroy all those who oppress my soul,
 > For I am Your servant.